 All the above are beautifully and uniquely combined in what is called “Creole” style cuisine, a blend of African-tropical with Indian, French and European infusions and techniques.

 As I said, there are places where you can eat amazing food, reasonably priced and there are also expensive posh restaurants.
 As a family, we appreciate and savour all sorts and forms of food wherever we go and St Lucia was no exception.
 While on the island, we ate in quite a few from all categories, be it restaurants or shacks.
-For this post, I've selected 8 amazing restaurants in St Lucia where the food was fantastic, for different reasons.
+For this post, I've chosen 8 amazing restaurants for different reasons.
 I’ve put together this guide to match all budgets and styles.
-Some are on the expensive side but really worth it, and there are also suggestions on what and where to eat if you’re on a tighter budget.
+Some are on the expensive side but worth it, and there are also suggestions on what and where to eat if you’re on a tighter budget.
 I wish I had this guide in hand before I travelled to St Lucia, it would have saved me time while I would have most likely eaten in these places more than once.

 Bars and Restaurants Map